+If you are a noncorporate United States Holder, information reporting requirements, on IRS Form 1099, generally will apply to:

+- payments of principal and interest on a Note within the United States, including payments made by wire transfer from outside the United States to an account you maintain in the United States, and - the payment of the proceeds from the sale of a Note effected at a United States office of a broker.

-In general, if you are a noncorporate United States Holder, we and other payors are required to report to the IRS all payments of principal, any premium and interest on your Note, and the accrual of OID on a discount Note.
-In addition, we and other payors are required to report to the IRS any payment of proceeds of the sale of your Note before maturity within the United States.
-Additionally, backup withholding would apply to any payments if you fail to provide an accurate taxpayer identification number, or you are notified by the IRS that you have failed to report all interest and dividends required to be shown on your federal income tax returns.
+Additionally, backup withholding will apply to such payments if you are a noncorporate United States Holder that:

+- · fails to provide an accurate taxpayer identification number, - is notified by the IRS that you have failed to report all interest and dividends required to be shown on your federal income tax returns, or - in certain circumstances, fails to comply with applicable certification requirements.

-If you are a United States alien Holder, you are generally exempt from backup withholding and information reporting requirements with respect to payments of principal and interest made to you outside the United States by us or another non-United States payor.
-You are also generally exempt from backup withholding and information reporting requirements in respect of payments of principal and interest made within the United States and the payment of the proceeds from the sale of a Note effected at a United States office of a broker, as long as either (i) the payor or broker does not have actual knowledge or reason to know that you are a United States person and you have furnished a valid IRS Form W-8 or other documentation upon which the payor or broker may rely to treat the payments as made to a non-United States person, or (ii) you otherwise establish an exemption.
+If you are a United States alien Holder, you are generally exempt from backup withholding and information reporting requirements with respect to:

+- payments of principal and interest made to you outside the United States by the relevant Issuer or another non-United States payor, and - other payments of principal and interest and the payment of the proceeds from the sale of a Note effected at a United States office of a broker, as long as the income associated with such payments is otherwise exempt from United States federal income tax, and: - the payor or broker does not have actual knowledge or reason to know that you are a United States person and you have furnished to the payor or broker: - an IRS Form W-8BEN, an IRS Form W-8BEN-E or an acceptable substitute form upon which you certify, under penalties of perjury, that you are a non-United States person, or - other documentation upon which it may rely to treat the payments as made to a non-United States person in accordance with U.S. Treasury regulations, or - you otherwise establish an exemption.

-In general, payment of the proceeds from the sale of Notes effected at a foreign office of a broker will not be subject to information reporting or backup withholding.
-However, a sale of Notes that is effected at a foreign office of a broker could be subject to information reporting in the same manner as a sale within the United States (and in certain cases may be subject to backup withholding as well) if:
+Payment of the proceeds from the sale of a Note effected at a foreign office of a broker generally will not be subject to information reporting or backup withholding.
+However, a sale of a Note that is effected at a foreign office of a broker will be subject to information reporting and backup withholding if:

-- (i) the broker has certain connections to the United States, - (ii) the proceeds or confirmation are transferred or mailed to an account or address maintained by you in the United States, or - (iii) the sale has certain other specified connections with the United States as provided in U.S. Treasury regulations, unless the broker does not have actual knowledge or reason to know that you are a United States person and the documentation requirements described above are met or you otherwise establish an exemption.
+the proceeds are transferred to an account maintained by you in the United States, unless the broker does not have actual knowledge or reason to know that you are a United States person and the documentation requirements described above are met or you otherwise establish an exemption.